-The funding instrument for these awards may be grants or cooperative agreements.
-If a cooperative agreement is awarded, the federal government will agree to be substantially involved by (for example) acquiring, increasing access to, and enhancing capacity to use data and tools; convening partners and building diverse teams to accomplish broad based work; providing meeting planning and facilitation; assisting with instructional design; developing spatial databases, models, and analyses to address the identified management needs; guiding in the development of social, economic and other human dimension information and analyses; and/or designing of Geographic Information System (GIS), Internet products, and system architectures.
-If the NOAA Coastal Services Center is proposed as a partner in a cooperative agreement, applicants should clearly articulate those roles and responsibilities and discuss prospective roles in the project after notification that the proposal is successful.
+Applications should be written as cooperative agreements and the proposal should clearly identify this funding instrument in the proposal abstract and cover sheet.
+If a cooperative agreement is awarded, the federal government will agree to be substantially involved by, for example, acquiring, increasing access to, and enhancing capacity to use data and tools; convening partners and building diverse teams to accomplish work; providing meeting planning and facilitation; assisting with instructional design; developing spatial databases, models, and analyses to address the identified management needs; guiding in the development of social, economic and other human dimension information and analyses; coordinate with other Federal agencies towards regional and national IOOS objectives, and/or designing of Geographic Information System (GIS), Internet products, and system architectures.
+If the NOAA IOOS Program Office is proposed as a partner in a cooperative agreement, applicants should clearly articulate those roles and responsibilities and discuss prospective roles in the project after notification that the proposal is successful.